 - Contact centres are often the internal recruitment channel for organisations as the contact centre agent possesses great customer service skills, understands all the nuances of the products and services the company supports and understands how to measure and improve performance.

-- Yes telemarketing calls done incorrectly can be annoying.
-Done correctly however telemarketing still provides a valuable service and there are a range of reputable organisations that conduct this ethically.
+- Yes, telemarketing calls done incorrectly can be annoying.
+Done correctly however telemarketing still provides a valuable service and there is a range of reputable organisations that conduct this ethically.

 - 15 Best things about working in a call centre